schneiderEDU/ESP8266-LF10b/03 - WiFi Client/01 - Basic HTTPS Client/README.md

-# 01 - HTTPS Client
+# 01 - Basic HTTPS Client

 [in Bearbeitung]